 Figure 1.
 Environmental perturbations can identify fitness-relevant phenotypes.
 (A) Uncovering the genotype to phenotype to phenotype to fitness map is a difficult problem.
 Mutations can have several phenotypic effects, and these phenotypic effects can percolate throughout the organism.
 Despite these phenotypic effects, only some of these phenotypes (here, cell death and cell morphology) have substantial importance in this environment and will contribute most to the fitness effect of this mutation.
 Our approach aims to identify the number of fitness-relevant phenotypes, and their importance to fitness in a given environment from fitness measurements.
-(B) We measure the fitness of a collection of mutants across a set of environmental perturbations to construct their “fitness profiles”.
+Thickness of error = importance of the traits(B) We measure the fitness of a collection of mutants across a set of environmental perturbations to construct their “fitness profiles”.
 These profiles inform us of the phenotypes of these mutants, such that mutants with similar fitness profiles, in this case mutants 1 and 2, are identified as having similar effects on fitness-relevant phenotypes.
 We explicitly decompose the profiles of these mutants into a set of k mutant phenotypes and corresponding k environmental weights using singular value decomposition such that the linear combination of these phenotypes and environmental weights determines the expected fitness of each mutant in each environment.
+Is figure 1 really important??
+Could be utilized better possibly? “measurable” “hard to measure” seems like it’s not doing the job it’s supposed to be…

 RESULTS